-1.6 Units-The values stated in inch-pound units are to be regarded as standard.
+1.8 Units-The values stated in inch-pound units are to be regarded as standard.
 The SI units given in parentheses are mathematical conversions, which are provided for information purposes only and are not considered standard.
 Reporting of test results in units other than inch-pound units shall not be regarded as nonconformance with this test method.

-1.6.1 The gravitational system of inch-pound units is used when dealing with inch-pound units.
+1.8.1 The gravitational system of inch-pound units is used when dealing with inch-pound units.
 In this system, the pound (lbf) represents a unit of force (weight), while the unit for mass is slugs.
 The slug unit is not given, unless dynamic (F = ma) calculations are involved.

-1.6.2 The slug unit of mass is almost never used in commercial practice; that is, density, balances, etc. Therefore, the standard unit for mass in this standard is either kilogram (kg) or gram (g), or both.
+1.8.2 The slug unit of mass is almost never used in commercial practice; that is, density, balances, etc. Therefore, the standard unit for mass in this standard is either kilogram (kg) or gram (g), or both.
 Also, the equivalent inch-pound unit (slug) is not given/presented in parentheses.

-1.6.3 It is common practice in the engineering/construction profession, in the United States, to concurrently use pounds to represent both a unit of mass (lbm) and of force (lbf).
+1.8.3 It is common practice in the engineering/construction profession, in the United States, to concurrently use pounds to represent both a unit of mass (lbm) and of force (lbf).
 This implicitly combines two separate systems of units; that is, the absolute system and the gravitational system.
-It is scientifically undesirable to combine the use of two separate sets of inch-pound units within a single standard.
+It is scientifically undesirable to combine the use of two separate sets of inchpound units within a single standard.
 As stated, this standard includes the gravitational system of inch-pound units and does not use/present the slug unit for mass.
-However, the use of balances or scales recording pounds of mass (lbm) or recording density in lbm/ft shall not be regarded as nonconformance with this standard.
+However, the use of balances or scales recording pounds of mass (lbm) or recording density in lbm/ft3 shall not be regarded as nonconformance with this standard.

-1.6.4 The terms density and unit weight are often used interchangeably.
+1.8.4 The terms density and unit weight are often used interchangeably.
 Density is mass per unit volume whereas unit weight is force per unit volume.
-In this standard, density is given only in SI units.
-After the density has been determined, the unit weight is calculated in SI or inch-pound units, or both.
+In this standard, density is

-\A Summary of Changes section appears at the end of this standard
+A Summary of Changes section appears at the end of this standard